nerissacooney/ulises.us/_posts/2017-01-14-screen-time-with-hannah-black.md

 ![fall-of-communism.png]({{site.baseurl}}/assets/img/fall-of-communism.png)

-A reading with artist and writer Hannah Black.
-Black, a current contributor to the first curatorial season of Ulises, Active Voice, will read via Skype from a selection of her recent writings.
+Artist and writer Hannah Black will read via the internet from a selection of her recent writings.
+Black is a current contributor to the first curatorial season of Ulises, Active Voice; her work is assembled from pop music and autobiographical fragments and draws on feminist, communist and black radical thought.

-Image: Hannah Black, Video still from _Fall of Communism_, 2014
+Image: Hannah Black,"Fall of Communism," 2014, video still.